 We had to take the train to Newbury.
 At the bookstore there, the staff was quite helpful in locating the government map of the area, even though they thought we were raving lunatics for making such a trip.
 The map was detailed - right down to the phone poles and the listing of Nuthanger Farm.
 Boarding the bus on the Basingstoke line, the first stop was the Sandleford area, which is where the book began.
-While the action in the story is quite violent, Sandleford looked pretty peaceful when we were there.

 Then it was on to the village of Kingsclere in the Hampshire Downs.
 Kingsclere was a picture postcard of a village.
 We stopped long enough to get a glass of bitters in the Swan Hotel's pub.
 We were foolish enough to tell the bartender why we were there.
 "There have been four books written about this area," he told us, and he couldn't imagine why people were making such a fuss over this one.
 As we finished the last of our suds, he said "Well, whatever brought you to Kingsclere, I hope you enjoy your visit."
 The downs are adjacent to a country road about a mile out of town, just past the ancient church and the memorial to Kingsclereians who never made it back from the wars.
 Within five minutes, we were into the awesome countryside described by Richard Adams.

 Just before I headed up the hill, I stopped to take a look at the barns at Nuthanger farm, which played such a major role in the book: